sarthak-sehgal/biojs-documentation/README.md

 # Prototype: BioJS Documentation
 Prototype for documentation of BioJS website going to be developed using VueJS as a part of GSoC 2018.

+## PropDoc
+PropDoc has been used for the documentation of VueJS components' code.
+[Click here to know more about PropDoc](https://github.com/propellant/doctor).

 ## Build Setup
 ``` bash
 # install dependencies